l2beat/starkex-explorer/packages/backend/src/content/tutorials/escapehatchfaq.md

 No, once the Escape Hatch process has been initiated, it cannot be cancelled.
 However, you're not obligated to complete the process immediately.
 You can wait and complete the remaining steps at a later time if needed.

-For any additional questions or concerns, please refer to the official dYdX documentation or contact their support team.
+For any additional questions or concerns, please refer to the official exchange documentation or contact their support team.

 ## What happens to my open positions when I use the Escape Hatch?

-When the exchange is frozen and the user triggers Escape Hatch process, the collateral (USDC) amount that will be withdrawn will include the value of user's every open position, valued at the oracle prices at the time when the trading halted.
+When the exchange is frozen and the user triggers Escape Hatch process, the collateral (e.g. USDC) amount that will be withdrawn will include the value of user's every open position, valued at the oracle prices at the time when the trading halted.
 You cannot selectively close or maintain specific positions – all positions are "closed" as part of the Escape Hatch procedure.

-## Can I use the Escape Hatch for all types of assets on dYdX?
+## Can I use the Escape Hatch for all types of assets?

-Escape process allows to withdraw only the collateral token (USDC).
-When the exchange is frozen and the user triggers Escape Hatch process, the collateral (USDC) amount that will be withdrawn will include the value of user's every open position, valued at the oracle prices at the time when the trading halted.
+Escape process allows to withdraw only the collateral token (e.g. USDC).
+When the exchange is frozen and the user triggers Escape Hatch process, the collateral (e.g. USDC) amount that will be withdrawn will include the value of user's every open position, valued at the oracle prices at the time when the trading halted.

 ## What should I do if I encounter an error during the Escape Hatch process?